 I’m not 100% convinced based on that information, but I’ll take it if it helps.
 Except it’s pricey and it means trying to carve out the time to actually go to an appointment…

-And then I saw a Facebook ad for an acupuncture mat.
+And then I saw a Facebook ad for a shakti mat (sciatica acupuncture mat).

 I started reading some of the comments, and they were very positive.
 I decided that for the princely sum of £24.90, it had to be worth a try.
 Here’s an acupressure mat for sciatica (and other back pain) very similar to the one I bought (also known as a shakti mat):